 - I took the Punjab roadways Volvo which departed at 2355 Hours.
 The cost was INR 520.

 - The Volvo reached Chandigarh at 0400 Hours at sector 17 Chandigarh bus stand.
 As Himachal buses stand at sec 43 bus stand I took the auto which cost me INR 100.
 On reaching SEC 43 the situation was more and more annoying.
 There was a single bus to Kangra already full and huge line was there for the tickets.

-- Due to hindu festival of Navratein all buses were jam-packed.
+- Due to the Hindu festival of Navratri, all buses were jam-packed.
 I met 2-3 people who were also going towards Kangra and they told me they are waiting since 0200 Hours.
 On inquiring with HRTC officials they said most of the buses are coming from Delhi and are already Full.

 - The bus reached Baijnath at 1210 Hours.
 I got down and asked for Bir bus.
 A bus was standing right next to me which was going to Bir.
-Aggarwal bus services operates from Palampur to Bir via Baijnath.
-It’s a MINI BUS and charges are INR 20 till BIR
+Aggarwal bus services operate from Palampur to Bir via Baijnath.
+It’s a MINIBUS and charges are INR 20 till BIR

 - As the journey from Baijnath to Bir started, soon hills were gone and there came greenery all over.
 Tea gardens, Step farming etc. Bir was all about greenery and off course paragliding.

 - During the journey, you could see Paragliders in the sky and it felt nice to be in a place like this.
 We entered Bir from Tibetan colony.
 Some people got down there while others like me went up till the Bir Bus stop which is at the end of Bir (where my tour operator office was located).
 I reached Bir at 1300 Hours.